phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.3.63 - constraint feature bugfix

+* fix bug where creating a custom constraint for parameters within features was not correctly identifying the constrained parameter and was raising an error when attempting to set the value of the constraining parameter.

 ### 2.3.62 - attach_job ferr bugfix

 * fix bug where error file was not properly loaded when retrieving error from external job